Density of Binary Disc Packings: The 9 Compact Packings: Radii and densities

 \section{Radii and densities}

 Tab.~\ref{tab:radii} and \ref{tab:densities} give minimal polynomials of the radii $r_i$'s and the reduced densities $\delta_i/\pi$.
 The polynomials for the radii come from \cite{Ken06}.
-The reduced densities are computed as follows.
-Consider the fundamental domain depicted in Fig.~\ref{fig:targets}: \begin{itemize} \item compute the total area covered by discs divided by $\pi$: it is an algebraic number since the radii are algebraic; \item compute the area of the tight triangles in the fundamental domain, {\em e.g.}, using the Heron's formula: it is algebraic since so are the radii -- hence the edge length; \item the quotient of both is thus an algebraic number whose minimal polynomial is the one given in Tab.~\ref{tab:densities}. \end{itemize}
+To compute the reduced density, consider a fundamental domain depicted in Fig.~\ref{fig:targets}.
+The total area covered by discs divided by $\pi$ is an algebraic number since the radii are algebraic.
+The area of any tight triangle is algebraic since so are the radii -- hence the edge length.
+The quotien is thus an algebraic number whose minimal polynomial is the one given in Tab.~\ref{tab:densities}.